KacperOldz/javaExercices/README.md

 Thread thread = new Thread(task);
 thread.start(); // Start the thread
 ```
-Here's an explanation of `Callable` in Java concurrency with an example:

 </br>
 10. `Callable`: The `Callable` interface in Java is similar to `Runnable`, but it can return a result and throw a checked exception.
 It represents a task that can be executed asynchronously, typically by submitting it to an `ExecutorService` for execution.